• 0

 Can I use evergreen leaves for leaf mould?

 The quick answer is yes, you can.
-However, they will take a lot longer to break down.
+However, evergreen leaves for leaf mould will take a lot longer to break down.
+On average they take 2-3 years to create good leaf mould.

 If you're using evergreen leaves from either hedge clippings or prunings of shrubs, it's best to shred them before making leaf mould out of them.
 I mix them in with deciduous leaves to help speed the process up, along with chopping up any glossy evergreen leaves.

-Another word of caution is to avoid any thorny leaves, in particular Holly or Pyracantha, where the barbs or spines stay there for years.
-It can make for a sharp surprise when grabbing a handful of leaf mould!
+Another caution is to avoid any thorny leaves, particularly Holly or Pyracantha, where the barbs or spines stay there for years.
+It can be a sharp surprise when grabbing a handful of leaf mould!

 Cutting evergreen hedges